-- Appliances and tires may be dropped off at the Mahaska County landfill for recycling at for a small fee.
+- Appliances and tires may be dropped off at the Mahaska County landfill at for a small fee.
 Most local haulers will also allow you to schedule a curbside pickup for a service fee.

 - Motor oil may be dropped off at O’Reilly Auto Parts and Walmart Auto Center at no charge.
 Some auto service mechanics also accept used oil.

 - Scrap metal may be dropped off at the Mahaska County landfill for recycling.
 Vehicles may be sold at area salvage dealers including J&E Cernic Scrap in Hedrick, Alter Metal Recycling in Ottumwa, and Doug's 4 Wheelers in Pella.

 - Water-based latex paint and coatings may be disposed of with your household trash when dried and solidified.

 - Oil-based paints, stains, varnishes, solvents, chemicals, pesticides, fertilizers, cleaners, waxes, gasoline, oil, and diesel additives are accepted at the Ottumwa Regional Collection Center by appointment.
 Call 641-683-0685 to schedule a drop-off.

 - These items plus antifreeze, mercury thermometers/thermostats, sharps/needles, light bulbs and other hazardous or toxic materials may also be dropped off at the Metro Waste Authority’s Regional Collection Center in Bondurant.
 Batteries and electronics are also accepted.
 Some items may include a small fee.